 READ MORE: Monterrey: Visit On A Budget

 Creel is a pleasant railway town in the middle of pine forests.
 It is an interesting place.
-Apart from being the center of the Copper Canyon tourism, it is not rare to see Tarahumaras (indigenous group) and even some menonites from the surrounding local communities.
-Even though, there are many places around, I strongly reccomend to visit:
+Apart from being the center of the Copper Canyon tourism, it is not rare to see Tarahumaras (indigenous group) and even some Mennonites from the surrounding local communities.
+There are many places around, but you should not miss:

 - Cusarare Waterfall.
 A bit further away than the Valley of the Monks, you need a good physical condition to reach it with a bike.
 Otherwise, several town tour operators could take you there.

 - Lake Arareco.
-An U shape lake surrounded by unusual rock formations and pleasant pine forests.
+A U-shaped lake surrounded by unusual rock formations and refreshing pine forests.
 Many Tarahumara communities around.

 TIP!
 If you happen to be there around the rainy season (June to September) go to Piedra Volada, a seasonal waterfall twice taller than Basaseachi!

 Paqui Bed & Breakfast is a chilled-out, family hostel in Chihuahua.
 Manuel, the owner, is super passionate about the city and will give you many tips on what to do around.
 Both the dorms and the private rooms are sunny, big and clean.
 However, the breakfast (continental and Mexican style) stands out from the rest.
 I particularly loved the hammocks backyard; a great hostel to meet other travelers!

 - Travel Guide: Lonely Planet Mexico